BGI-Qingdao/4D-BioReconX/docs/source/Tutorials/seam.rst

 ========================================

 .. note::
-seam pipeline aims to align and merge serial slices (each slice in an H5AD file) into one 3D atlas ( one H5AD file with aligned 3D coordinates)
+The seam pipeline aims to align and merge serial slices (each slice in an H5AD file) into one 3D atlas ( one H5AD file with aligned 3D coordinates).

 .. image:: ../_static/seam_ipo.png
     :alt: Title figure